neuralmidifx/neuralmidifx.github.io/docs/Tutorials/Tutorial1-RandomGeneration.md

 ### ModelThread::deploy()

+What we want to do in this method is to:
+1. Load the model if it has not been loaded already
+2. Check if the random generation button has been pressed
+3. On button press, generate a random latent vector
+4. Call the `sample()` method of the model to generate a new sequence
+5. Wrap the generated pattern in `model_output` and pass it to the `PPP` thread

 #### Load the model

 The very first step in here is to load the model if it has not been loaded already.